 This step is only available if the MR extension is used.
-If no template is configured or MR is not in use, the Configuration Wizard will start in step (2).
+If no template is configured or MR is not in use, the Configuration Wizard will start in step 2.

-Fig. 19: Configuration Wizard - select template
+Fig. 20: Configuration Wizard - select template

 - 1. In the list, select the desired template for connecting the asset. - 2.
-Click Next. - i If you do not use a template for asset connection, click Skip.
+Click Next. - if you do not use a template for asset connection, click Skip.

-6.3.2 2 Basic information
+6.3.2 (2) Basic information